sanikaahadap/sanikaahadap/README.md

 🛠️ I know some stuff <br>
 Python | React | Pandas | NumPy | Scikit-learn | Matplotlib | TensorFlow | Keras | Flutter | Firebase | HTML | CSS | JavaScript | Flask | Bootstrap | OpenCV | AWS

-If you've got any tips or want to laugh at my coding struggles, hit me up!
-Maybe together we can stumble upon something cool!

-🌟 Let's see how many errors we can generate together! ✨

-You can find me pretending to be a coder on [Linkedin](https://www.linkedin.com/in/sanika-hadap-243108234/)

 [![](https://visitcount.itsvg.in/api?id=sanikaahadap&label=Profile%20Views&color=0&icon=5&pretty=false)](https://visitcount.itsvg.in)